fatedier/frp/README.md

 #### TLS

-frp support TLS protocol between frpc and frps since v0.25.0.
+frp supports TLS protocol between frpc and frps since v0.25.0.

 Config `tls_enable = true` in `common` section to frpc.ini to enable this feature.

-For port multiplexing, frp send a first byte 0x17 to dial a TLS connection.
+For port multiplexing, frp sends a first byte 0x17 to dial a TLS connection.

 ### Hot-Reload frpc configuration